beeware/beeware/docs/tutorial/tutorial-2.rst

 window that has the application's menu (if you're on a platform like Windows where menu bars are part of the window).

+.. admonition:: No Windows?
+    :class: caution

+    If your app gets stuck in the terminal without displaying any application windows, press **Ctrl+C** to break the loop and start troubleshooting the issue.

 We then add our empty box as the content of the main window, and instruct the application to show our window::